Indoor mold: Asthma

 While population-based studies in healthy adults provide limited evidence of a direct causal link between mold exposure and asthma development, research strongly supports the connection between mold exposure in a workplace setting and both the incidence and exacerbation of occupational asthma in adults.
 Similarly, studies in children have shown that infants in homes with mold have a much greater risk of developing asthma and allergic rhinitis.
 Infants may develop respiratory symptoms as a result of exposure to Penicillium, a fungal genus.
-Infants and individuals with asthma who reside in damp indoor environments may experience persistent coughing or wheezing, which could indicate of mold-related respiratory issues.
+Infants and individuals with asthma who reside in damp indoor environments may experience persistent coughing or wheezing, which could indicate mold-related respiratory issues.

 Causes and growing conditions

-Mold is found everywhere and can grow on almost any substance when moisture is present.
+Mold is ubiquitous on Earth and can grow on almost any substance when moisture is present.
 It reproduces by releasing spores, which are carried by air currents.
 When these spores land on a moist surface suitable for life, they begin to grow.

-For indoor mold to thrive, three essential factors are required: nutrients – such as cellulose, commonly found in building materials; moisture – which initiates the decaying process; and time – mold growth typically begins from 24 hours to 10 days after the provision of growing conditions.
+For indoor mold to thrive, three essential factors are required: nutrients—such as cellulose, commonly found in building materials; moisture—which initiates the decaying process; and time—mold growth typically begins from 24 to 48 hours after the provision of growing conditions.